Sikiratu Isa

-Sikiratu Isa OON (born 7 October 1997) is a professional footballer who plays as a Defender for Nasarawa Amazons F.C.
-She also plays for the Nigeria women's national team.
+Sikiratu Isah OON (born 10 July 1997) is a professional footballer who plays as a Defender for Bnot Netanya She also plays for the Nigeria women's national team.

-she was part of the Nigerian women national team squad that won the 2025 Women's Africa Cup of Nations and was awarded the national honour Officer of the Order of the Niger, a hundred thousand dollars and a three-bedroom apartment at the renewed hope estate in Abuja.
+She was part of the Nigerian women national team squad that won the 2025 Women's Africa Cup of Nations and was awarded the national honour Officer of the Order of the Niger, a hundred thousand dollars and a three-bedroom apartment at the renewed hope estate in Abuja.